AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 -   In the classic network:
     -   You cannot transfer public IP addresses across accounts.
-    -   The public IP address of an ECS instance can be changed within six hours after the instance is created, and can be changed a maximum of three times.
+    -   The public IP address of an ECS instance can be changed within 6 hours after the instance is created, and can be changed a maximum of three times.
 For more information, see [Change the public IP address of an ECS instance](/intl.en-US/Network/Change IPv4 addresses/Change the public IP address of an ECS instance.md).
     -   If Anti-DDoS Pro is deployed, you can change the IP address of an ECS instance a maximum of 10 times by using the Anti-DDoS Pro console.
 For more information, see the [Change ECS IP](/intl.en-US/Anti-DDoS Pro Service (Old)/User Guide/Instance management/Change ECS IP.md) section in Anti-DDoS Pro User Guide.
 -   In VPCs:
     -   You cannot transfer public IP addresses or EIPs across accounts.
     -   If no public IP address is assigned to your instance, you can associate an EIP with the instance.
 You can replace the public IP address of your instance with an EIP.
     -   If a public IP address is assigned to your instance while the instance is being created:
-        -   This public IP address can be changed within six hours after the instance is created, and can be changed a maximum of three times.
+        -   This public IP address can be changed within 6 hours after the instance is created, and can be changed a maximum of three times.
 For more information, see [Change the public IP address of an ECS instance](/intl.en-US/Network/Change IPv4 addresses/Change the public IP address of an ECS instance.md).
         -   You can convert this public IP address to an EIP and then replace the EIP.
 For more information, see [Convert the public IP address of a VPC-type instance to an Elastic IP address](/intl.en-US/Network/Change IPv4 addresses/Convert the public IP address of a VPC-type instance to an Elastic IP address.md).

 If you have further questions, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).